Dr. Emily K. Frazier

 Biography

 Frazier's research focuses on U.S. refugee resettlement, the work of resettling organizations and the experiences of newcomers in non-traditional destinations in the U.S. Midwest and South.
-She has conducted fieldwork research with resettlement sites across Missouri, Iowa, Kentucky and Tennessee.
+She has conducted fieldwork research in resettlement sites across Missouri, Iowa, Kentucky and Tennessee.
 Her work also addresses the intersections of immigration and American religion through a focus on faith-based humanitarianism and resettlement.

 Details